brentvollebregt/nitratine.net/_posts/2018-05-06-python-sqlite3-basics.md

 connection.commit()
 ```

 Just like other databases, this will save the changes made.
+If something else is accessing the database file at the same time, it will not be able to see your changes until you have committed.

 ### Rolling Back
 If you made changes to a database and want to undo them, regarding you haven't committed these changes yet, you can call .rollback() to the connection object.
 In this example I would use: